Erlitou: Excavation and analysis

 Based on textual analysis, Chinese archaeologist Xu Xusheng theorized that the area around Luoyang may have been one of the core regions of the semi-legendary Xia dynasty, and led a series of field surveys in the area during the 1950s.
-Surveys at Yanshi discovered the Erlitou site, and a team from the Institute of Archaeology, Chinese Academy of Social Sciences began excavations in 1959, discovering uncovering material dating from the Longshan to the early Shang.
+Surveys at Yanshi discovered the Erlitou site, and a team from the Institute of Archaeology, Chinese Academy of Social Sciences began excavations in 1959, discovering uncovering material dating from the Longshan to the Shang.
 The field team made eight other excavations from 1960 to 1964, and published a report on the site the following year.
 In 1974, another Institute of Archaeology team uncovered a portion of the western palatial foundation, while the other area of foundations was uncovered in 1977.
 These investigations solidified the four stage division of the site's chronology.

 The Institute of Archaeology continued excavations at the site throughout the 1980s.
-In 1980, an excavation made in conjunction with a construction project found material from phases II, III, and IV, and helped to identify as the fourth stage as contemporary to the early Erligang.
+In 1980, an excavation made in conjunction with a construction project found material from phases II, III, and IV, and helped to identify as the fourth stage as contemporary to the Erligang.
 In 1999, the Institute of Archaeology shifted from an approach largely focused on typology and stratigraphy to other forms of settlement archaeology, probing soils and investigating the layout and paleoenviroment of the site.
 A multinational archaeological team including researchers from China, the United States, Australia, and the United Kingdom surveyed the Yiluo Basin from 1997 to 2002, with a focus on geoarchaeology, archaeobotany, and pottery analysis.

-The discovery of Erlitou was recognized as a major advance in urban culture and development within China, although other prominent sites from the 3rd millennium BCE of a similar size to Erlitou have since been discovered elsewhere in China.
-The site has become an important case study for research into the early history of urbanization in China.
+The discovery of Erlitou was recognized as a major advance in urban culture and development within China, while other sites from the 3rd millennium BCE of a similar size to Erlitou have since been discovered elsewhere in China.
+The site has become a case study for research into the early history of urbanization in China.
 Alongside excavations of residential areas and workshops, archaeologists have made broader regional surveys in the Yiluo basin to study settlement patterns.